Sea level: Measurement

 Precise determination of a "mean sea level" is difficult because of the many factors that affect sea level.
-Instantaneous sea level varies quite a lot on several scales of time and space.
-This is because the sea is in constant motion, affected by the tides, wind, atmospheric pressure, local gravitational differences, temperature, salinity, and so forth.
-The easiest way this may be calculated is by selecting a location and calculating the mean sea level at that point and using it as a datum.
-For example, a period of 19 years of hourly level observations may be averaged and used to determine the mean sea level at some measurement point.
+Instantaneous sea level varies substantially on several scales of time and space.
+This is because the sea is in constant motion, affected by the tides, tsunamis, wind, atmospheric pressure, local gravitational differences, temperature, salinity, and so forth.
+The mean sea level at a particular location may be calculated over an extended time period and used as a datum.
+For example, hourly measurements may be averaged over a full Metonic 19-year lunar cycle to determine the mean sea level at an official tide gauge.

 Still-water level or still-water sea level (SWL) is the level of the sea with motions such as wind waves averaged out.

 Then MSL implies the SWL further averaged over a period of time such that changes due to, e.g., the tides, also have zero mean.

-Global MSL refers to a spatial average over the entire ocean.
+Global MSL refers to a spatial average over the entire ocean area, typically using large sets of tide gauges and/or satellite measurements.

-One often measures the values of MSL in respect to the land; hence a change in relative MSL can result from a real change in sea level, or from a change in the height of the land on which the tide gauge operates.
+One often measures the values of MSL with respect to the land; hence a change in relative MSL or (relative sea level) can result from a real change in sea level, or from a change in the height of the land on which the tide gauge operates, or both.

 In the UK, the ordnance datum (the 0 metres height on UK maps) is the mean sea level measured at Newlyn in Cornwall between 1915 and 1921.
 Before 1921, the vertical datum was MSL at the Victoria Dock, Liverpool.

 Since the times of the Russian Empire, in Russia and its other former parts, now independent states, the sea level is measured from the zero level of Kronstadt Sea-Gauge.